kenn/rand62/README.md

  => "yTX35RzROS"
 ```

-It has better space efficiency than `SecureRandom.uuid` or `SecureRandom.hex`.
-It's sexier than `SecureRandom.base64` or `SecureRandom.urlsafe_base64` as Rand62 doesn't contain any symbols.
+Rand62 has better space efficiency than `SecureRandom.uuid` or `SecureRandom.hex`.
+It's sexier than `SecureRandom.base64` or `SecureRandom.urlsafe_base64` as it doesn't contain any symbols.

 If you care more about database efficiency than Ruby, and user-friendliness of the look of IDs, use Rand62.